bottlenoselabs/sokol-cs/README.md

 <add key="lithiumtoast" value="https://www.myget.org/F/lithiumtoast/api/v3/index.json" />
 ```

 3. Install the package named `sokol-cs`.
-The version is a date and then the commit number on the repository, e.g. (YYYY.MM.DD.alpha0123).
+The version is the last commit date on the *sokol* repository and then the commit number for *this* repository, e.g. (YYYY.MM.DD.123).
 If you want to always use the latest version change your `.csproj` to use "*-*" as the version.
 E.g.:

 ```xml
 <ItemGroup>